IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-nas/21.04/README.md

 ## Troubleshooting

-In case the PVC is not getting created using the `sat-netapp-file` storage classes
+If PVC are not getting created using the `sat-netapp-file` storage classes, complete the following troubleshooting steps.
-- Review the input parameters values for `managementLIF`, `dataLIF`, `svm`, `username`, `password` and other
+- Review your input parameters and verify the `managementLIF`, `dataLIF`, `svm`, `username`, `password`.
-- Review the `trident-kubectl-nas` POD's log
+- Gather the logs from  `trident-kubectl-nas` pod.
   ```
   oc -n trident logs trident-kubectl-nas
   ```

+To recreate your configuration, complete the following steps.
-- Delete the assignment by running command `ibmcloud sat storage assignment rm --assignment <assignmnet name>`
+1. Delete the assignment by running `ibmcloud sat storage assignment rm --assignment <assignmnet name>`.
-- Delete the configuration by running command `ibmcloud sat storage config rm --config <config name>`
+2. Delete the configuration by running command `ibmcloud sat storage config rm --config <config name>`.
-- Recreate the configuration, with proper parameter values, and recreate the assignment
+3. Recreate the configuration, with proper parameter values, and recreate the assignment.

 ## Reference